 A district like Gnigl does not improve through more ambiguity.
 It improves through clarity.

-Local proof instead of gut feeling
+Local proof before gut feeling

 For parents, these 2026 proof points matter most in Gnigl: